Lab Created Diamonds: Do They Really Save Money?

 So what exactly is a man-made diamond?
 How could something that takes millions of years to cultivate be grown in a few weeks in a lab?

 First, lab created diamonds are real diamonds.
-They have carbon structures the same as a real diamond.
+They have carbon structures the same as real diamonds.
 It's just that the process is sped up in a controlled lab environment.

 They start with a carbon "seed."
 The seed is placed into a chamber where the heat, pressure, and gases make the diamond grow.
 The process takes between 6 and 10 weeks.
 Once full crystallization takes place, the diamonds are cut and polished.
 They then go through the same grading process as regular diamonds.

-The final product is one that has the same characteristics as a real diamond.
+The final product is one that has the same characteristics as a natural diamond from the earth.

 Synthetic diamonds will have natural flaws due to the formation of the rock.
 And just like a real diamond, it'll have different tints of color.